deliveroo/deliveroo.engineering/apis.md

 it is a difficult question, but one question could be: "is this value or entity be the same for someone else - if no, it is intrinsic" for example, my avatar should never be user by someone else -> intrinsic

+on associations (case of country_id and friends embedded in properties):

+    the `_id`
+   is a hint.
+The fact there are _multiple_ `{place type}_id` fields is a stronger
+   one: those fields are actually a normalised one-to-many relationship, which is currently embedded as it is in the DB (that's another hint: the DB structure is often very wrong).

+   Now for the "it's not black and white" part.
+If we only had, say, city and country; I'd say just chuck it in `/properties`.
+Especially if we never need any data about places (e.g. population).
+   But it's not just 2, it's 4..N (and we do eventually need data, like the name, and probably some copy as well which lives in landing pages for now)

 ### Naming & paremeters

 - URLs nesting follows the domain (/properites/:id:/photos)